sepiariver/redirectoid/README.md

 ### PARAMETERS

 - &id               ID of target Resource.
-Can be a string: 'random'.
+Can be a string: 'random' or 'firstChild'.
 Default: site_start system setting
 - &context          Context of target Resource.
 Default: ''
 - &urlParamString   URL parameter string to send with the redirected request.
 Default ''
 - &scheme           Scheme for `$modx->makeUrl()` to use.
 Default: -1